Chatarshal/DeploymentPipeline/README.md

 # DeploymentPipeline

-Demo on bracnching and comitting.
+Demo on branching and comitting.